Nortus222/Renamer/README.md

 renamer 2.0
 A simle program with UI

-All it does id delete a static phrase from file and directory name.
+All it does is deletes a static phrase from file and directory name.
 It works recursively, so it proceedes all files inside all folders

 Usage
 1. Drag and drop a folder